filecage/creator/README.md

 ## Registering Resources
 ### Classes
 If you want creator to use a certain instance of a class, you can register any object to Creator.
-It will then use this instance for any upcoming creation.
+It will then use this instance for any upcoming creation - a more "persistent" injection.
 ````php
 <?php
     $a = new stdClass;